Sygil-Dev/whoosh-reloaded/docs/source/searching.rst

 -------

 Normally the list of result documents is sorted by *score*.
-The :mod:`whoosh-reloaded.scoring` module contains implementations of various scoring algorithms.
-The default is :class:`~whoosh-reloaded.scoring.BM25F`.
+The :mod:` whoosh_reloaded.scoring` module contains implementations of various scoring algorithms.
+The default is :class:`~ whoosh_reloaded.scoring.BM25F`.

 You can set the scoring object to use when you create the searcher using the ``weighting`` keyword argument::